manish8285/e-pharmacy/README.md

-# e-pharmacy
+# HomeoRx (e-pharmacy)
 https://www.homeorx.in/

+## What is Homeorx
+Homeorx is an online plateform for e-pharmacy just like Tata 1mg, NetMeds etc. Homeorx provide complete solution for buy-sell of medicine, online doctor consultancy, patient management etc.

+## About this application
 This application is back end part of the e-pharmacy the compete solution that includes all the require modules.
-T This applicatin is useful in the following ways:-
+This applicatin is useful in the following ways:-
 1) Anyone can view all the products, search and filter by categories and other properties.
 2) One can signup after verifying mobile no with providing minimum information.
 Reset and login using mobile no.